Demographics of sexual orientation: 2015

 According to Yougov, the following is how German adults are distributed along the Kinsey scale (by age):

 2016

 In a nationally representative, face-to-face survey with over 2,500 Germans (55% female), it was found that 86% of men and 82% of women identify as exclusively heterosexual, 3% of men and 4% of women are mostly heterosexual, 1% of each sex declared themselves bisexual, and 1.5% as predominantly or exclusively homosexual.
 Other sexual orientations were reported by 3% of men and 4% of women.
 One percent of each sex was uncertain.
 Four percent of men and 7% of women gave no answer.

 2017

-A female-only survey found that 5% of German women identify as gay or bisexual.
+A female-only survey found that 5% of German women identify as lesbian or bisexual.

-Hungary

-A 2018 study reported that the percentage of people identifying as LGBT in Hungary was 1.5 percent.

-Iceland

-An estimation from 2005 gave around 6.9% as the proportion of the population that is homosexual in Iceland.
+Iran

+In Iran, due to official and unofficial restrictions, clear and accurate information about the number of homosexuals has not been recorded.
+On the other hand, the Iranian government has always denied the identity of homosexuals.
+Iranian Former President Mahmoud Ahmadinejad, during his 2007 speech at Columbia University, asserted that there were no gay people in Iran.
+In 2018, a research called "Forbidden Tale" A comprehensive study on lesbian, gay, bisexuals (LGB) in Iran showed that in Iranian laws, for the reason of facing punishment such as flogging and imprisonment, male homosexuals refuse to publicly announce their sexual identity.
+On the other hand, social pressures and the fear of being rejected or judged have caused homosexuals to start a semi-secret life in Iran.